Managing Tips and Service Charges

 California Division of Labor Standards, FAQ, Tips and Gratuities

 If a restaurant establishes a standard distribution of the service charge proceeds (for example, each busser working an eight hour shift is entitled to 10% of the total service changes received during the shift), then the additional wage payment can be characterized as a non-discretionary bonus.
-If the payment is deemed to be a non-discretionary bonus, then the employee’s overtime rate must be calculated to include the value of the service charge distribution.
+If the payment is deemed to be a non-discretionary bonus, then the employee’s overtime rate must be re-calculated to include the value of the service charge distribution.
 If the additional compensation is not included in the regular rate of pay, the restaurant could face a claim that it failed to pay all of the overtime wages that were due.

 While service charges are a creative way of creating and managing a fair wage system in a restaurant, they can also expose restaurants to significant liability.
-Talk with Mr. Kitchin or with another qualified employment attorney before implementing any new wage system in your restaurant.